ZZ-Cat/raildriver/README.md

 4. Your seat of choice frozen in place in the locomotive's cabin.
 5. Now, parent your seat to the Gate, & _then_ parent the gate to the Locomotive's body.

+RailDriver uses several Expression2 extensions that may be disabled by default.
+If this is the case, you need to enable the following extensions:

+- chatprint - This is used to alert you to any of RailDriver's errors.
+- file - This is used by Local OTA Updates.
+- http - When Online OTA Updates is implemented, this is how RailDriver will go about it.
+- propcore - For things like ```E:applyForce()```.
+Your locomotive will not go anywhere without it.
+- remoteupload - Local OTA Updates uses this to update RailDriver's E2 chip.
+- serialization - The Version File is encoded in .json format.
+RailDriver uses this to decode & encode the Version File.
+- vgui - Configurator will use this, when it is implemented in a future release.

 ### Download RailDriver

 1. Click the green code button & hit "Download ZIP".